Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tracey works in the warehouse of a veterinary pharmaceutical company - Photo: Conor Tracey

 Now they face their biggest test yet.
-Captain Ilich is looking forward to facing Bayern Munich idol Joshua Kimmich.
+Captain Ilich is looking forward to facing his idol Joshua Kimmich of Bayern Munich.
 Goalkeeper Tracey will be in goal against Manuel Neuer.

-“They earn millions and millions of dollars, and we are just semi-professional players playing for love.
-But we are close friends on and off the field, fighting for each other,” said Ilich.
+“They earn millions and millions of dollars, and we are just semi-professional players who play for love.
+But we are close friends on and off the field, fighting for each other,” Ilich said.

 Back to topic